France to roll out J&J COVID-19 vaccine as planned, Spanish, Dutch wait

+Healthcare & PharmaceuticalsFrance to roll out J&J COVID-19 vaccine as planned, Spanish, Dutch wait

-PARIS (Reuters) -France will use Johnson & Johnson’s COVID-19 vaccine as planned despite its suspension in the United States, a government spokesman said on Wednesday, adding France had received a first shipment of 200,000 doses.
+France will use Johnson & Johnson's (JNJ.N) COVID-19 vaccine as planned despite its suspension in the United States, a government spokesman said on Wednesday, adding France had received a first shipment of 200,000 doses.

 "The doses, which arrived earlier this week, are being shipped to city general practitioners and to chemists," government spokesman Gabriel Attal told reporters.